How to List Professional Affiliations on a Resume [+ Examples]

 Affiliations on a resume example

 Now that you know how to include memberships and affiliations on a resume, what should they look like?
-Here are a few examples.
+Here are a few examples of affiliations on a resume.

 How to list professional affiliations on a resume